Complete convergence of message passing algorithms for some satisfiability problems: Abstract

 \section{Abstract}

-Experimental results show that certain message passing algorithms, namely, \textsf{Survey Propagation}, are very effective in finding satisfying assignments for random satisfiable 3CNF formulas which are considered hard for other SAT heuristics.
-Unfortunately, rigorous understanding of this phenomena is still lacking.
-In this paper we make a modest step towards providing rigorous explanation for the effectiveness of message passing algorithms.
-We analyze the performance of \textsf{Warning Propagation}, a popular message passing algorithm that is simpler than \textsf{Survey Propagation}.
-We show that for 3CNF formulas drawn from a certain distribution over random satisfiable 3CNF formulas, commonly referred to as the planted-assignment distribution, running \textsf{Warning Propagation} in the standard way (run message passing until convergence, simplify the formula according to the resulting assignment, and satisfy the remaining subformula, if necessary, using a simple ``off the shelf" heuristic) works when the clause-variable ratio is a sufficiently large constant.
-We are not aware of previous rigorous analysis of message passing algorithms for satisfiability instances, though such analysis was performed for decoding of Low Density Parity Check (LDPC) Codes.
-We discuss some of the differences between results for the LDPC setting and our results.
+In this paper we analyze the performance of \textsf{Warning Propagation}, a popular message passing algorithm.
+We show that for 3CNF formulas drawn from a certain distribution over random satisfiable 3CNF formulas, commonly referred to as the planted-assignment distribution, running \textsf{Warning Propagation} in the standard way (run message passing until convergence, simplify the formula according to the resulting assignment, and satisfy the remaining subformula, if necessary, using a simple ``off the shelf" heuristic) results in a satisfying assignment when the clause-variable ratio is a sufficiently large constant.